Are you looking for Kalasatama Health and Wellbeing Centre?

 Call +358 9 310 50333(Link starts a phone call)

-If you have hearing or speech impairment, you can contact the health station in one of the following ways:
+If you have a hearing impairment or are unable to produce speech, you can contact the health station in one of the following ways:

 Location